jendris11/John-Endris-Engineering-Projects/Activity Tracking Project/README.md

-This Project tracked 6 different daily activities using a worn accelerometer/gyro and attempted to classify each activity when it occurred using Convolutional Neural Network Algorithms in MATLAB.
+This Project tracked 6 different daily activities using a worn accelerometer/gyro and attempted to classify each activity when it occurred using KNN and CNN Algorithms in MATLAB.
 _______________
 Activities:
 1. Cooking Eggs ​